HOW TO RELEASE YOUR S2 HOLD ONLINE (SELF-SERVICE)

-Registration Hold (S2) Can Now Be Paid Online! *The last day to release Fall 2019 S2 registration holds will be Thursday, September 26, 2019 by 11:59PM*
+Registration Hold (S2) Can Now Be Paid Online! *The last day to release S2 registration holds will be the day after Census*

 An online payment option was made available for students to have their Registration Hold (S2) removed by paying through their Student Center.
 After logging into your Gateway, you can "Make a Payment" under the "Finances" Section of your Student Center Home Page and must select the following payment option:

 2) After your selection, you will click “Continue” to complete the S2 payment in full.

 *Please note these prices do not include lab fees or graduate professional program fees.

 3) Once you've input your items, review your amount a final time to ensure you are paying the correct amount ($25 to release the S2 hold).

 4) Once "Continue" has been clicked and payment has been completed, a receipt will be issued via your SF State e-mail account.

 *S2 HOLDS WILL BE RELEASED EVERY HOUR, PLEASE ALLOW THE SYSTEM 1-2 HOURS TO PICK UP YOUR PAYMENT AND REMOVE YOUR S2 HOLD*